 Group 6 Theater Arts

-The Bread Loaf catalog is published, posted on the Bread Loaf website, and mailed to enrolled students in January.
+The Bread Loaf catalog is posted on the Bread Loaf website in December.
 It includes course descriptions and text lists (with readings listed in the order that they will appear on the syllabus), dates and fees, and a general description of the Bread Loaf program.
 For reference, recent course catalogs are available at www.middlebury.edu/blse/current/course-information/catalogs.

 Course Descriptions, Syllabi, and CVs